 Overview of System Architecture

 The development approach the team has chosen is a three-tier architecture in the context of Model-View-Controller design pattern.
-As seen in the figure, the application is divided into presentation/application layer, which is developed using Angular Framework; the logic layer, which is developed using Spring Boot Framework; and persistence layer, which is the MySQL database.
+As seen in the Figure 8, the application is divided into the presentation layer which is developed using the Angular Framework; the logic layer which is developed using Spring Boot Framework; and the persistence layer, which is the MySQL database.

 Figure 8.
 High-level architecture diagram